lm-sys/RouteLLM/README.md

 ## Motivation

-*Not all LLMs are created equal*.
-There is wide variation in the costs and capabilities of different models, which leads to a dilemma when deploying LLMs: routing all queries to the largest, most capable model leads to the highest-quality responses, but can be prohibitively expensive, whereas routing queries to smaller models can save costs significantly but may result in lower-quality responses.
-LLM routing is a solution to this.
+Different LLMs vary widely their costs and capabilities, which leads to a dilemma when deploying them: routing all queries to the most capable model leads to the highest-quality responses but can be very expensive, while routing queries to smaller models can save costs but may result in lower-quality responses.

-Our setup is routing between two models: a more expensive stronger model and a cheaper but weaker model.
-Each router takes in a query, and decides which LLM to route it to.
-Each request is also associated with a _cost threshold_, which is a user-specified value between 0 and 1 that determines the cost-quality tradeoff of that request.
-A higher cost threshold translates to lower cost but may lead to lower-quality responses.
+*LLM routing* offers a solution.
+We deploy a router that takes in each user's query and decides what LLM to route it to.
+We focus on routing between two models: a stronger, more expensive model and a cheaper but weaker model.
+Each request is also associated with a _cost threshold_ that determines the cost-quality tradeoff of that request - a higher cost threshold leads to lower cost but may also reduce the quality of responses.

 <!-- <p float="left">
   <img src="assets/gsm8k.png" width="40%" />